kinming92/DesignPatternInCSharp/README.md

 - I renamed the refactoring guru files and I added comments on the FactoryMethod.Conceptual.cs
 - I revised and relearned adapter design pattern.

+#### Date 10/16/2021
+- I updated the folder/project solution structure.
+- I added a new global Design Pattern solution for this project.
+- I added a new AdapaterPattern console application for the project solution.

 ### Reference
  - [csharpcorner](https://www.c-sharpcorner.com/article/factory-method-design-pattern-in-c-sharp/)